LunarG/VulkanSamples/BUILD.md

 Support for Windows is for the loader and layers (additional info below).
 Additional Windows support will be coming in Q1'15.
 Support for Android is TBD.

+##Git the Bits

+Make sure you have access to the Khronos Github repository.
+If not, send an email to jens@lunarg.com or courtney@lunarg.com and we can add you if you have a Khronos account.
+Also need to be sure that your Github account name is in your Khronos profile or the system will disable Github access.
+Once you have access to the Khronos Github repository, the preferred work flow is to fork that repo, commit work on to your fork and then issue a pull request to integrate that work into the Khronos repo.
+If that's too much, it's okay to clone the Khronos repository directly.

 Note: If you are doing ICD (driver) development, please make sure to look at documentation in the [*ICD Loader*](loader/README.md) and the [*Sample Driver*](icd).

 ##Linux System Requirements